crishN144/Dissertation_crish/README.md

 ---

-This README balances detail with clarity, offering a streamlined view of the repository contents while incorporating images and context from your dissertation.
+This README file now uses the updated image filenames while ensuring a streamlined and organized presentation of the project.
+Let me know if any adjustments are needed!